-^{} See MDLIVE under section "Making Healthy Cheaper" to learn how you can reduce your Physician's Office Visit Co-Pay.
+^{} See MDLIVE under section "Making Healthy Cheaper" to learn about free Telehealth visits.

 Cost-Sharing Details for Medical Services

 This section gives you a general idea of what your share of the costs will be for your medical claims.
 Cost-sharing typically consists of Co-pays, Deductibles and Co-Insurance.
 For additional information, all of the terms just mentioned are also defined in the Glossary at the back of this Benefit Book.